xfally/cordova-plugin-ftp/README.md

 ## Notice

 1. For iOS, `ftp.connect` will always succeed (even if `username` and `password` are incorrect), but it does NOT mean the later actions, e.g. `ls`... `download` will succeed too!
 So check their `errorCallback` carefully.
 2. Want to upload/download multiple files?
 The plugin just inits one connection and transmit all files via that connection.
-If you use asychronous syntax (e.g. `foreach`) to start multiple upload/download in a short time, it will mess the transfer.
+If you use asychronous syntax (e.g. `foreach`) to start multiple upload/download in a short time, it may mess the transfer.
 Instead, you can try [$q](https://docs.angularjs.org/api/ng/service/$q) or [async](https://github.com/caolan/async) to transmit one after one.

-## TODO

-Implement `ftp.disconnect` or `ftp.reconnect` later, to fix "too much connect from this client...".

 ## Thanks